gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Internal views registered for a `@Managed` public type must themselves be `@Managed`.

 This functionality is available for types extending `ComponentSpec` and `BinarySpec`.

-### Model rules improvements

-#### Support for `LanguageSourceSet` model elements

-This release facilitates adding source sets (subtypes of `LanguageSourceSet`) to arbitrary locations in the model space.
-A `LanguageSourceSet` can be attached to any @Managed type as a property, or used for the elements of a ModelSet or ModelMap, or as a top level model element in it's own right.

 ### Model DSL improvements